Who Were the Sadducees

 The Sadducees also had an active role in the crucifixion of Jesus.
 Two of the high priests involved in Jesus’s execution were Annas and the son-in-law of Caiaphas.
 Both of these high priests were Sadducees.
 In Matthew 26:3 and Acts 4:6, we read about both of these high priests’ involvement in the crucifixion.

-Overall, the Sadducees were a religious sect in Jerusalem at the time of Christ, and they actively opposed him, even playing a role in his execution.
+Overall, the Sadducees were a religious sect in Jerusalem at the time of Jesus, and they actively opposed Him, even playing a role in his execution.
 The Sadducees focused too much on the political power they held and on amassing riches that they missed learning about truth from Jesus.
-While they had access to witnessing miracles and hearing sermons from Jesus, they instead closed their hearts to him.
-Today we have the opportunity to make our lives different from the Sadducees’ and instead focus on Jesus and his gospel instead of the wealth and riches of the world.